 Wearing the wrong shoes can contribute to hallux rigidus.
 You should avoid ill-fitting shoes, which put pressure on your toe joints.
 You should avoid heels over 3 inches too.
 Fortunately there are still stylish options for hallux rigidus shoes.

-Sprite White Leather - Trainers for Hallux Rigidus
+Sprint: White & Blue Snake Leather - Trainers for Hallux Rigidus

 What are the Best Shoes for Hallux Rigidus?